tsalo/ReproBrainChart.github.io/docs/imaging/_posts/2020-01-01-image_curation.md

 <br/>

-[CuBIDS](Reproducible and open science) was used for the curation of each of these datasets.
+[CuBIDS](https://cubids.readthedocs.io/en/latest/) (Covitz et al., 2022) was used for the curation of each of the RBC datasets.
 CuBIDS is a sanity preserving workflow that summarizes the heterogeneity in a MRI BIDS dataset, helps prepare MRI datasets for preprocessing, and helps users perform metadata-based quality control on MRI BIDS data.

 <div style="text-align: center;">
     <img src="/assets/images/misc/cubids_workflow.png" width="80%" height="auto" />
 </div>

-For each dataset, a CuBIDS summary is created that provides an opportunity to evaluate your data and decide how to handle heterogeneity by grouping the scans on the basis of metadata.
+For each dataset, a CuBIDS summary was created that provides an opportunity to evaluate the data and decide how to handle heterogeneity by grouping the scans on the basis of metadata.
 You can find the link to each of the CuBIDS summaries for each study below.
 More information about how to interpret CuBIDS summaries can be found [here](https://cubids.readthedocs.io/en/latest/).